medusajs/medusa/docs/content/add-plugins/minio.md

 ![Image Uploaded on Admin](https://i.imgur.com/alabX2i.png)

-## Additional Configuration for Exports
+## Additional Configuration for Exports/Imports

-Medusa v1.3.3 introduced the Export API.
-For example, you can now export your products from the Medusa Admin on the Products page.
+Medusa provides Import and Export functionalities such as exporting orders or importing products.

 ![Export button in Products page in Medusa Admin](https://i.imgur.com/uyK4id8.png)

 :::note

-Exports require using Redis to handle the event queue, and using PostgreSQL for the database.
+Exports and Imports require using Redis to handle the event queue, and using PostgreSQL for the database.
 If you don’t use Redis or PostgreSQL, you can follow [this documentation to install](../tutorial/0-set-up-your-development-environment.mdx#postgresql) and then [configure them on your Medusa server](../usage/configurations.md#postgresql-configurations).

 :::

-When using MinIO, you must create a private bucket that will store these product exports.
-To do that, follow along the [steps mentioned earlier to create a bucket](#create-a-minio-bucket), but keep Access Policy set to private.
+When using MinIO, you must create a private bucket that will store the files necessary to perform the import or export.
+To do that, follow along the [steps mentioned earlier to create a private bucket](#create-a-minio-bucket), but keep Access Policy set to private.

 Then, add the following environment variable on your Medusa server: